 Although the book has an epic scale, it can also seem microscopic in the way the author recounts small episodes.
 A tour round an art gallery makes you feel that you are there yourself, and nobody reading this book will be able to resist seeking out the painting of The Goldfinch by Carel Fabritius on the website of The Royal Picture Gallery Mauritshuis in order to ponder the predicament of this tiny bird, chained to its perch.

 At the centre of the book is the life of young Theo Decker, a young boy whose finds himself motherless and abandoned by his disreputable father (what a picture of grief Tartt portrays in the first part of the novel!).
-He is fostered by a wealthy family in Greenwich Village where he finds himself the subject of whispered conversations, perpetually on the edge of this eccentric family.
+He is fostered by a wealthy family in Upper East Side of New York where he finds himself the subject of whispered conversations, perpetually on the edge of this eccentric family.
 Through a chance (but serendipitous) meeting with a far more accepting furniture restorer he finds himself being inducted into the mysteries of the antiques trade and the arts of renovation, all beautifully described by the author.

 Later, Theo’s father turns up with his current girl-friend to claim his son and drag him off to Las Vegas, which turns out to be a far more alarming existence in the depths of “Sin City”.
 Here at least he meets his life-long friend Boris, a real Artful Dodger character who will accompany Theo through the main adventure of his adult life.